8 crops to harvest in October – a selection of this month’s best vegetable garden offerings

 October can be a time of real abundance in the vegetable garden with a long list of fruit and vegetables ready to harvest.
-It is a time where summer crops need lifting ahead of the incoming frosts, fall crops are at the fore, and hardier vegetables can continue to be picked throughout the transition into winter.
+It is a time when summer crops need lifting ahead of the incoming frosts, fall crops are at the fore, and hardier vegetables can continue to be picked throughout the transition into winter.

 The vegetable gardens and productive kitchen gardens I worked in grew and harvested vegetables, fruit and herbs year-round for chefs.
 There was always a rich bounty of produce to be lifted during October as the mornings got colder and daylight got shorter.

 Whether you are growing crops in a large dedicated vegetable garden, on a small plot in the backyard, or in a vegetable container garden, the fall months can truly be a time of rich pickings.
-Homegrown produce can go from garden to kitchen and be used in a range of hearty and warming fall meals.
+Homegrown produce can go from the garden to the kitchen and be used in a range of hearty and warming fall meals.

 What crops are harvested in October